cscoderr/cscoderr/README.md

 </a>&nbsp;&nbsp;
 </p>

-- 🔭 I’m currently working on **Screencord**
+- 🔭 I’m currently working on **Myself**.

 <!-- - 🌱 I’m currently learning **Swift** -->

-- 🧑‍💻 Exploring new technologies and working on my skills.
+- 🧑‍💻 I’m currently learning how to be a very versertile software engineer.

 - 👯‍♂️ I’m looking to collaborate on Projects